dipaish/databases/databaseDesign.md

 ### One-to-many relationship
 - **One-to-many** refers to the association between two entities(tables) A & B in which one element from A is linked to multiple elements of B.
 - In the **relational model**, it means that one row in a table is linked with many rows in another table and vice versa.
-- It is the most commmon type of relationship.
+- It is the most common type of relationship.
 ![One-to-many relationship](assets/images/om.png)
 > Examples: